How do you know the difference?

-Estrogen surges at different intervals during the day, it usually starts from the chest and moves up the neck to the face.
-For a few minutes, a woman will feel very uncomfortable, sometimes dizzy, her body temperature rises.
+Estrogen surges at different intervals during the day, a woman will feel very uncomfortable, sometimes dizzy as her body temperature rises.

-In the morning when you wake up try to drink warm water with lemon juice, a slice of lemon and fresh ginger and a small slice of Dong Quai root.
+- When you wake up try warm water with lemon juice, a slice of lemon and fresh ginger, and a small slice of Dong Quai root.

-The best thing to do in the height of summer is to go into the shower, take the shower head with lukewarm, or nearly cold water and start from your feet upwards until you reach your neck, and then go back down again to your feet allowing the water to cool you down, then turn the water a little cooler and repeat it a few times, leave the cool water running on the back of your neck.
+The best thing to do in the height of summer is to go into the shower, take the showerhead with lukewarm, or nearly cold water and start from your feet upwards until you reach your neck, then turn the water a little cooler and repeat it a few times, leave the cool water running on the back of your neck.

-Gently pat-dry yourself and get into bed, before you do, put some drops of Lavender oil on your pillow, drink a glass of water and relax.
-You will soon drift off into a gentle sleep feeling cooler and fresh.
+Gently pat-dry yourself and get into bed, before you do, put some drops of Lavender oil on your pillow, and a dab of progesterone cream on the sole of each foot.

 Once you start using ProgesterAll Balancing Cream on a daily basis these symptoms will slowly fade away.
 The hot flushes and night sweats will diminish after a few weeks.